Design Your Employee Experience v.3.0.

 You will be allocated to a small sparring group.
 You will support each other and brainstorm together within the small groups, which will help you to advance your projects.
 Each sparring group will agree a mutually convenient time with your Aalto Faculty to receive extra support, sparring, and direction (one 60-minute session).

-Her research focuses on design expertise and advancing new ideas in organizations, building on her experience at Aalto University and at the Center for Design Research at Stanford University.
+Her research focuses on design expertise and advancing new ideas in organizations, building on her experience at Aalto University and the Center for Design Research at Stanford University.

 Floris van der Marel